 Healthy and savory homemade granola with pumpkin spice.

-- 2 Tablespoons coconut sugar or brown sugar (I have read don’t use honey because the delicate enzymes will be destroyed by the heat)
+- 2 Tablespoons coconut sugar or brown sugar (or honey, I like the flavor of honey but I have read that the delicate enzymes will be destroyed by the heat)

 - 1/2 cup of no sugar added, 100% fruit jam (apricot or strawberry is recommended)